 - 1 teaspoon vanilla extract

-- 2 tsp date soaking water plus more if needed
+- 2 teaspoon date soaking water plus more if needed

 - 3 teaspoon raw cacao powder or cocoa powder

 - 2 tablespoon unsweetened shredded coconut plus extra for rolling

 - freeze dried raspberries, crushed

 Prepare one small baking sheet or plate lined with parchment paper.
 You will also need two small plates or two sheets of parchment paper for rolling the balls.
 Set aside.

 Place pitted dates in a bowl and cover with 1 cup hot water.
-Soak for 10-15 minutes or until softened especially if dates are hard.
+Soak for ten minutes or until softened especially if dates are hard.
 Less soaking time will be needed if dates are fresh.
 Remove dates, reserving soaking liquid.

 In a small food processor, pulse sunflower seeds until they are about the size of a grain of rice.
 Pour into a small bowl.
 Set aside.

 In the same food processor, pulse dates until a soft paste forms.
 Add sunflower seed butter, vanilla and cacao powder.
 Pulse until blended together.

 Using a spatula, combine date mixture with ground sunflower seeds.
 Gently add shredded coconut.

-Add reserved date soaking liquid.
+Add 2 teaspoon reserved date soaking liquid.
 Mix until well combined.
 Mixture should stick together.
 Add 1 teaspoon additional liquid at a time, if too dry.

 Sprinkle plates, one with shredded coconut and another with freeze dried raspberries.
 Use enough to coat the outside of each ball.

 Using a mini ice cream scoop, about a tablespoon each, portion out mixture into a consistency similar to a truffle.
 Roll each ball with shredded coconut and dried raspberries.
 They should easily stick to the outside.

 Lay sunflower balls onto parchment lined baking sheet or plate.
-Chill in refrigerator for at least 30 minutes or in the freezer for 10 minutes.
+Chill in refrigerator for at least thirty minutes or in the freezer for ten minutes.

-Eat & store in the refrigerator within a week (if they last that long) or store in the freezer for up to 3 months.
+Eat & store in the refrigerator within a week (if they last that long) or store in the freezer for up to three months.